 So far, CarbonCure’s technology reduces the amount of cement needed in concrete by 5–10 per cent, Niven says, which means, for the average concrete plant, a “CO2 benefit in the order of about 1,000 tonnes a year.”
 The company’s new “cake mix” was recently used for Canada’s largest carbonated-concrete pour, at Calgary’s airport.
 “Alberta has more activity happening in [carbon] utilization than probably anywhere else in the world,” he says.

 Niven hopes Alberta’s carbon experiments resonate widely.
 “Concrete has such an important role globally, because it’s one of the very few products that you can [sink mineralized CO2 into] permanently,” he says.
-“But it’s also so bad,” Niven adds, and it’s so widely used that even small improvements “actually make a really big difference.”
+“But it’s emissions are so high,” Niven adds, and it’s so widely used that even small improvements “actually make a really big difference.”

 Lafarge’s Moser envisions a future where technologies such as Carbon Upcycling’s and CarbonCure’s helps his company achieve what he calls “the perfect circular-economy story”—low-carbon fuels making a low-carbon cement that uses CO2 captured from flue gas and sequesters it in building materials.
 “That’s the ultimate,” he says.